crutcher/tapestry-legacy/README.md

   change any aspect of the tensor's stride: dimensionality, dimension ordering, and dimension direction will not change under projection.
 We're just selecting a region in an existing layout.

-To define a coherent, non-empty cubic region in a tensor space, we could:
+To define a coherent, non-empty cubic region of constant shape in an integer coordinate system, we could:

 * Specify an inclusive (the point is inside the region) *start* and an exclusive (the point is outside the region) *end* point.
 * Specify an inclusive *start* and an inclusive *end* point.
 * Specify an inclusive *start* and a shape.
-* Specify all inclusive corners of the region.
+* Specify all of the corners of the region.
+* etc ...

 Each of these representations is equivalent, but Projecting to a dynamic *start* point, with a fixed *shape* is simpler to specify, and does not require the well-formedness checks of the